armbrustlab/NWPac_amplicon/README.md

 cd ~/NWPac_amplicon/scripts/
 ```

+### Modify our "workhorse" script to specify necessary variables

 We've already run the first two scripts in this directory to get our environment set up; now we'll make use of the others to process our data.
 Much of the pipeline written into the scripts is based on the [mothur team's example MiSeq SOP](https://mothur.org/wiki/MiSeq_SOP), with some additional guidance [from this blog post](http://blog.mothur.org/2018/01/10/SILVA-v132-reference-files/).

 The main processing script ([03_16S_process.sh](scripts/03_16S_process.sh)) will allow you to process 16S amplicon sequence .fastq data residing in one or more directories subordinate to any file path you specify.
 If you do have data in a number of different directories, note that these will be combined about a quarter of the way into the process.
 (If you want to process segments of your data separately for some reason, remember to point the script at only the specific directory of interest.)

-Before we can run our script, we need to set some variables and file paths.
+Before we run our script, we need to set some variables and file paths.
 We'll do this by editing the values of several variables within the following section of the processing script [03_16S_process.sh](scripts/03_16S_process.sh):
 ```
 # ----------------------------------------------------
 # specify some file locations and other variables